crancurello/immersion-day-core-services/tutorials/RDS.md

 2.8\.
 Choose **Create database** and **View DB Instance details**.

 2.9\.
 From the **Connectivity & security** description, copy the **Endpoint** once is available, you will use it in the next section.

+**Note**: This may take up to 5 minutes as the database is being created and backed up, once is available you can continue.

 ## 3. Creating the database Tables